SeriousGuy888/HATApedia/content/articles/Remy Republic.md

 |         **Hawainot** | Glorious Leader RemyHemy 🏆 |        Jose III         |                     |
 | **Remyan Mangrovia** |      John Nevilory 🏆       |         Jose II         |                     |

 It is worth noting that the vote was originally undecided, with the vote counts of Forgsville, New Mangrovia, and Hawainot all being tied at exactly 8 votes for the SBP and MCP each.
-As a result, a second vote was called a day later, and as [[Toby]] and [[Arvi]] were not able to participate in this vote<sup>[verification needed]</sup>, the SBP was able to take the victory.
+As a result, a second vote was called a day later, and as [[wToby]] and [[wArvi]] were not able to participate in this vote<sup>[verification needed]</sup>, the SBP was able to take the victory.

 ### Villager Council
 The Slime Ball Party also won a majority in the Villager Council, although it was not a full sweep, unlike the Duck Nest.
 The final vote **percentages** for the Villager Council were as follows: